danielplan/flow-graph-demo/README.md

 ## Prerequisites
 - Node.js (v18+ recommended)
 - npm
-- If you plan to use the LLM features, Azure OpenAI credentials (or adapt `src/lib/server/langgraph.ts` to another provider).
+- An Azure OpenAI resource (or modify the code to use another OpenAI provider)
-- (Optional) Docker if you intend to use the database-related scripts.

 ## Setup & Run (local)
 1. Install dependencies: